-- On current trends, the World Bank and WHO estimate that by the year 2020 road traffic injuries in low- and middle-income countries will outpace HIV/AIDs and malaria as a public health burden. - The number of deaths from road crashes exceeds 3,500 every day! - 90% of all road deaths occur in low- and middle-income countries, where rapid urbanisation and motorisation have outpaced the introduction of an effective "safe system" approach to road safety.
-Road crashes are a real part of the sustainable development challenge facing these countries. - According to the World Health Organization's 2015 Global Status Report, less than 30% of the of the world's population lives in countries with effective legislation on helmets, speed or child restraints. - Road traffic injuries are the leading cause of death among people aged between 15 and 29 years.
-The numbers of young people being killed and injured has resulted in road trauma being called, "the disease of the young". - Economic losses from road fatalities and injuries are estimated to represent 3% of GDP globally, and up to 5% of GDP in low- and middle-income countries. - The ambitious goal of halving road fatalities and injuries by 2020 has been included in the UN Sustainable Development Goals (SDGs), as part of the goal to ensure healthy lives and promote wellbeing for all.
+- On current trends, the World Bank and WHO estimate that by the year 2020 road traffic injuries in low- and middle-income countries will outpace HIV/ AIDs and malaria as a public health burden. - The number of deaths from road crashes exceeds 3,600 per day! - 90% of all road deaths occur in low- and middle-income countries, where rapid urbanisation and motorisation have outpaced the introduction of an effective "safe system" approach to road safety.
+Road crashes are a real part of the sustainable development challenge facing these countries. - According to the World Health Organization's 2018 Global Status Report, if you are living in a low-income country you have 3 times the chance of dying due to a road traffic collision than a person living in a high-income countries. - Road traffic injuries are the leading cause of death among people aged between 5 and 29 years.
+The numbers of young people being killed and injured has resulted in road trauma being called, "the disease of the young". - More than half (54%) of road deaths occurs within the vulnerable road users category: pedestrian, bicycle and motorbike users. - The ambitious goal of halving road fatalities and injuries by 2020 has been included in the UN Sustainable Development Goals (SDGs), as part of the goal to ensure healthy lives and promote wellbeing for all.

-1,3 million deaths and 20-50 million injuries many causing lifelong disability of the world's fatalities occur in low- and middleincome countries
+1,35 million

+deaths and

+50 million

+injuries many

+causing lifelong

+disability